American Society of Cytopathology

 Preceded by a year as assistant secretary to Dr. Younge, Dr. Warren Lang assumed office in November 1962.
 Initially, the duties of the Secretary-Treasurer were conducted without any formal office space.
 In 1973, the Office of the Secretary-Treasurer was moved to the Health Sciences Center of The Thomas Jefferson University in Philadelphia, Pennsylvania.
 Drs.
 Bernard Naylor, Yener Erozan, Patricia Saigo, Santo Nicosia, David Kaminsky, Edmund Cibas and Daniel Kurtycz have all served as the ASC Secretary-Treasurer.
 In 1994, the Office moved to Wilmington, Delaware and has been in its current location since 2009.

-At present, the National Office Staff includes Elizabeth Jenkins, Executive Director, Jodi Smith, Educational Programs Coordinator, JoAnn Jenkins, Membership Services, Deborah MacIntyre Sheldon, CPRC Coordinator, and Tynisha Lomax, Web Content Coordinator and Administrative Assistant.
+At present, the National Office Staff includes Elizabeth Jenkins, Executive Director, Jodi Smith, Educational Programs Coordinator, JoAnn Jenkins, Membership Services, and Deborah MacIntyre Sheldon, CPRC Coordinator.
 The Staff assists the functioning of all committees and activities of the ASC.

 Leading into the Future